-- •Purchase of Shares on the Open Market.
+- Purchase of Shares on the Open Market.
 We have the ability to make periodic repurchases of our Stock in the open market, as we have done from time to time in the past.
 However, this alternative would take an extended amount of time to complete, and, as it would be voluntary on the part shareholders, there would be no assurance of acquiring sufficient shares to reduce the number of record holders of our Stock to fewer than 300.
-The cost of such a method would also be undeterminable. - •Issuer Tender Offer.
+The cost of such a method would also be undeterminable. - Issuer Tender Offer.
 Under this alternative, we would offer to purchase a set number of shares of our Stock according to a specific timetable and, in the case of an odd lot tender offer, only from shareholders owning a specified number (or fewer) shares of our Stock.
 Because the tender of shares would be at the option of each shareholder, there could be no assurance that enough shareholders would participate so as to reduce the number of record holders of our Stock to fewer than 300.
-In addition, because of the requirement in an issuer tender offer to treat tendering shareholders ratably, shares potentially would have to be repurchased on a pro rata basis and, as a result, there would be no assurance that enough shareholders would tender all of their shares of our Stock to reduce the number of record holders of our Stock to reduce the number of record holders would tender all of their shares of our Stock to reduce the number of record holders of our Stock to fewer than 300.
-The cost of effecting an issuer tender offer would likely be greater than the cost of implementing a Reverse/Forward Stock Split since partial tenders by larger holders would require payment for tendered shares without reducing the number of record holders.
-If the number of record holders of our Stock remained in excess of 300, we would have to resort to a reverse stock split or other transaction to eliminate additional record holders.
-In light of the indeterminate number of shares necessary to accomplish the objective of a deregistration transaction under this alternative, the cost of doing so was determined to be too uncertain and most likely significantly in excess of the cost associated with the Reverse/Forward Stock Split.
+In addition, because of the requirement in an issuer tender offer to treat tendering shareholders ratably, shares potentially would have to be repurchased on a pro rata basis and, as a result, there would be no assurance that enough shareholders would likely be greater than the cost of implementing a Reverse/Forward Stock Split since partial tenders by larger holders of our Stock remained in excess of 300, we would have to resort to a reverse stock split or other transaction to eliminate additional record holders.
+In light of the indeterminate number of shares necessary to accomplish the objective of a deregistration transaction under this alternative, the Reverse/Forward Stock Split.